2014 Belk Bowl: Teams

 The game featured the Georgia Bulldogs of the Southeastern Conference against the Louisville Cardinals of the Atlantic Coast Conference.
 Georgia was runner-up in the SEC Eastern Division, whereas Louisville was third in the ACC Atlantic Division.

 The game represented the first overall meeting between these two teams.

 Georgia Bulldogs

 After finishing their regular season with a 9–3 record, the Bulldogs accepted their invitation to play in the game.

 Georgia became the first representative of the SEC to ever play in the Belk Bowl.
 In addition to this being Georgia's first Belk Bowl, it was also the Bulldogs' 50th bowl game in program history.

 Louisville Cardinals

 After finishing their regular season with a 9–3 record, the Cardinals accepted their invitation to play in the game.

-The game was Louisville's second Belk Bowl; before they joined the ACC, the Cardinals played in the 2011 game (the first under the bowl's current name and sponsorship), losing to the NC State Wolfpack by a score of 31–24.
+The game was Louisville's second Belk Bowl; before they joined the ACC, the Cardinals played in the 2011 game (the first under the Belk name and sponsorship), losing to the NC State Wolfpack by a score of 31–24.